MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-personalize-visuals.md

 ### Reset all your changes to a report

 From the upper-right corner of your report canvas, select **Reset to default**.
-Resestting removes all your changes in the report and sets it back to the author's last saved view of the report.
+Resetting removes all your changes in the report and sets it back to the author's last saved view of the report.

 :::image type="content" source="media/end-user-personalize-visuals/power-bi-personalize-reset-all-new.png" alt-text="Screenshot of the reset icon on the report canvas.":::